pxl-research/pixie-ops/README.md

 * In production: use an Ingress Controller instead of a Load Balancer directly in the service.yaml!
 Adjust curl commands in readme accordingly.
 * Health check only needed for limited time.

+Note: only use CI/CD to build containers when pushing to main.
+Changing production should be done by manually applying Terraform/OpenTofu.